 It is the teacher's role to establish grading criteria and implement a policy that is clear and fair in accordance with district-approved policies and procedures.
-Grading practices need to be pre-determined before the course is offered, written in the course syllabus (available at http://www.pps.net/franklin/) and clearly communicated to parents and students.
+Grading practices need to be pre-determined before the course is offered, written in the course syllabus and clearly communicated to parents and students.
 The following grading practices are to be used by PPS high school teachers, counselors and building administrators.